 Deliver products to project site in original, unopened packages with intact and legible manufacturers’ labels identifying product and manufacturer, date of manufacture, and shelf life if applicable.

-Store materials inside, under cover, above ground, and kept dry and protected from physical damage until ready for use.
+Store materials indoors, under cover, above ground, away from moisture, and protected from physical damage until ready for use.
 Remove from site and discard wet or damaged materials.

 PROJECT CONDITIONS